There has been no change in Congolese employment law in the last 12 months.

 The Congolese Labour Code does not specifically address part-time contracts but there is, in this firm's view, no legal restriction to the signing of a part-time contract.
-The general rules of the Congolese Labour Code will therefore apply to part-time contracts.
+In this case, it is advisable to have a written contract.
+The general rules of the Congolese Labour Code will apply to part-time contracts.

 Hours worked in excess of the legal working hours will be considered overtime and the worker will then be entitled to an overtime pay.

 The overtime pay amounts to a percentage of the corresponding salary: